iamrdb2f/iamrdb2f/README.md

 ## 📚 Current focus areas

 > Building a universal QA Automation Framework to support competencies development and industrials.
-> Coaching QA Engineers & dev teams on **best testing practices** and **How to align so they become able join the "Test tribe"**.
+> Coaching QA Engineers & dev teams on **best practices in testing** and **How to align so they become able join the "Test tribe"**.
-> Designing micro-learning content for digital upskilling and/or reskilling.
+> Designing micro-learning content for digital upskilling and reskilling.

 ---

 ## 📜 My certifications

-Here are some of (not all, of course...) my official certifications in the fields of QA, automation, cloud, and business project management:
+Here are some of (not all, of course...) my official certifications in the fields of QA, automation, cloud, and project management:

 ### 🎓 Quality Assurance & Testing